not-a-human/FinPal/README.md

 ## Planned Features

 ### Functionality
-- [x] **Dashboard in "Home" screen**
-      Display allocated funds based on the user's financial plan and salary.
 - [ ] **Notifications**
       Reminders for the Finance Name on the Payment Date.
-- [x] **"Settings > Category" Screen**
-      Add a screen to update and manage financial categories for better customization.
 - [ ] **Data Export/Import**
       Enable users to export or import their data in Excel format for backup or external analysis.
 - [ ] **User Authentication**